brycewray/hugo-site/content/posts/2020/11/mixed-nuts-2020-11.md

 Regardless of which country you inhabit or which party (if any) you follow, you can be sure of this about elections: the good guys always want all legally qualified citizens to vote *and* want all the votes to be counted, no matter how long it takes.

 *Trying to sell your house?
 Don't rely on those "we-buy-it-quick-so-you-can-get-out" companies, hereafter referred to as* ZeeCOs. *Folks I know contracted with a ZeeCO to buy their old house so they could get a new one.
-Just days before the dual closings, the ZeeCO suddenly backed out because the neighborhood's homeowners’ association (HOA) was being sued for reasons that had zero effect on the [saleability](https://dictionary.cambridge.org/us/dictionary/english/saleable) of these folks’ old house.[^1] Fortunately, they made other arrangements and still got the new house, but they'd learned never to trust ZeeCOs.*
+Just days before the dual closings, the ZeeCO suddenly backed out because the neighborhood's homeowners' association (HOA) was being sued for reasons that had zero effect on the [saleability](https://dictionary.cambridge.org/us/dictionary/english/saleable) of these folks' old house.[^1] Fortunately, they made other arrangements and still got the new house, but they'd learned never to trust ZeeCOs.*

 O, for the return of *real* cable news channels, fashioned after the way they operated before the mid-1990s, back when they actually spent most of their 24-hour cycles *reporting* and (mostly) separated editorial comments into a blissfully few specific panel shows.